Skip to main contentSkip to search

 Direct answer

-Autistic students at Ontario colleges and universities are entitled to academic accommodations through Accessible Learning or Disability Services offices.
-An autism diagnosis triggers accommodations such as extended test time, distraction-reduced rooms, and note-taking assistance.
-OSAP provides the Bursary for Students with Disabilities (BSWD) up to $2,000/year for students with permanent disabilities.
-No separate autism OSAP stream exists — apply through your institution's Accessible Learning office.
+Autistic students at Ontario colleges and universities can request academic accommodations through Accessible Learning or Disability Services.
+Accommodations are based on documented functional needs, not diagnosis alone.
+OSAP provides the Bursary for Students with Disabilities (BSWD) up to $2,000/year for eligible students.
+No separate autism OSAP stream exists.

 Up to $2,000/year